robalexclark/SilveR/README.md

 ### Running with Docker

-SilveR is also available as a Docker container, under the invivostat brand, providing a convenient way to deploy and run the application without manual setup.
-Follow the instructions below to pull and run the Docker image.
+SilveR can also be hosted in Docker (under the InVivoStat branding) to avoid installing the .NET, R and Electron dependencies locally.
+You can either pull the published image or build the container from this repository.

 #### **Prerequisites**

 **Docker** must be installed on your system.
 You can download it from [Docker's official website](https://www.docker.com/get-started).

-#### **Pull the Invivostat Docker Image**
+#### **Option 1 – Pull the InVivoStat Image**

 Pull the latest Docker image from Docker Hub: